 The lymphatic system is the body’s internal drainage system.
 It is involved in fluid recovery, immunity, and lipid absorption.
 It runs alongside the circulatory system, but unlike our veins and arteries, the lymphatic system has no internal pump.
 Instead, it requires daily muscular contractions in order to properly move around.

-The tonsils, adenoids, spleen, and thymus are all part of the lymphatic system, and are all connected by a web of lymphatic vessels.
-The lymph that moves through the vessels is a clear, fatty fluid produced by bone marrow, organs, and glands.
+The tonsils, adenoids, spleen, and thymus are all part of the lymphatic system and are all connected by a web of lymphatic vessels.
+The lymph that moves through the vessels is a clear, fatty fluid produced by the bone marrow, organs, and glands.
 It carries nutrients and removes wastes that are too big to move through veins (1).

 The Lymphatic System Is How Cancer Spreads

 Lymph moves through the body and is filtered in lymph nodes.
 Lymphocytes in the nodes kill abnormal cells (cancer), viruses and harmful bacteria.
 This dead waste matter is then transported to the liver and kidneys for detoxification and removal via the intestinal tract and kidneys.

 Cancer can appear in the lymph nodes in 2 ways – it can start there, or it can spread there from somewhere else (2).

 Lymphoma occurs when cancer starts in the lymph nodes, however, more often than not, cancer starts somewhere else, and then spreads throughout the lymphatic system.

 When cancer cells break away from a tumour, they can travel to other areas of the body, either through the bloodstream or the lymphatic system.